wp-plugins/dialog-contact-form/readme.txt

 == Description ==

 A very simple WordPress contact form.
 Just install and activate the plugin, a "Leave a message" button will appear at your site bottom right corner.
 Just click on it, a dialog contact form will appear.
-Currently there is no options available for customization.
 It will just send email to E-mail address of blog administrator.

+You can also add contact form at any page by adding the following shortcode

+`[dialog_contact_form]`

 Current input fields are "Your Name", "Your Email", "Website", "Phone", "Subject", "Your Message", "Captcha Code"